-Derek and Carina Schuurman I grew up in a northern suburb of Toronto where I developed early interest in electronics and ham radio.
+I grew up in a northern suburb of Toronto where I developed early interest in electronics and ham radio.
 The Bible tells us that God has chosen the “time and place” in which we live (Acts 17:26).
 I am grateful that I was born in a time that brought the invention of the first computer on a chip, the introduction of the first personal computers, the Internet, and many other exciting technologies that have since changed the world.
 I tinkered with many of the early personal computers, beginning with the ZX81 (which I purchased with money earned from my paper route) and other early personal computers like the Vic-20, C-64, Commodore PET, and early IBM PC’s.
 I am grateful that my vocation eventually brought me to a place where I was encouraged to think more deeply about how how faith informs our work in technology.
 I am also grateful that my earlier years of tinkering as a hobbyist could inspire some of my later work with platforms like the Raspberry Pi, including being able to share my delight in computing with folks in various majority world countries.

 Meeting Carina

-Derek and Carina Schuurman My wife, Carina, grew up in the Netherlands on a dairy farm (a "boerderij") in the province of Utrecht near the town of Breukelen.
-My wife and I met while we were still undergraduate students; she was a student at the new campus of Redeemer College while I was studying engineering at the University of Waterloo.
-We were mutually attracted to each other: a fine arts major and an engineer.
+My wife, Carina, grew up in the Netherlands on a dairy farm (a "boerderij") in the province of Utrecht near the town of Breukelen.
+My wife and I met while we were still undergraduate students; she was a fine arts student at the new campus of Redeemer College while I was studying engineering at the University of Waterloo.
 In those days, I traveled frequently between Waterloo and Redeemer to visit Carina in my (mostly) trusty, brown, nondescript, 1981 Dodge Omni.
-These were my first encounters with Redeemer, an insitution whose history would intersect my own in many ways.
-My wife, Carina, graduated from the first education class at Redeemer College and went on to teach in the small town of Drayton, Ontario where we lived for a time.
+These were my first encounters with Redeemer, an institution whose history would intersect my own in many ways.
+We were married and Carina, graduated from the first education class at Redeemer College and went on to teach in the small town of Drayton, Ontario where we lived for a time.

 In subsequent years, we were blessed with four children for whom Carina was a loving and dedicated mother.

-Carina had a gift for teaching; in particular, she loved integrating outdoor education into all subject areas.
-After our children were school-aged, Carina returned part-time to teach in Ontario and later in Michigan, where she was able to pursue her passion for outdoor education.
-She was a nuturing and much-loved teacher and she touched the lives of many students over the years.
+After our children were school-aged, Carina returned part-time to teach in Ontario and later in West Michigan, where she was able to pursue her passion for outdoor education.
+She was a nurturing teacher and she touched the lives of many students over the years.

 The Move from Industry to Teaching

-I began working fulltime at Redeemer College, where I taught for many years.
+After graduating, I worked in industry as an engineer, but I sensed a call to teaching and began to ponder what my faith had to do with my work.
+Together with Carina, I decided to pursue further education for teaching (despite it being far less lucrative than an industry position).
+I eventually completed a PhD at McMaster University in the area of robotics and computer vision and began working fulltime at Redeemer College, where I taught for many years.
 It was at Redeemer that I came to appreciate the importance of a solid liberal arts core, also for those studying in fields like computer science.
-Besides teaching, I began speaking and writing about faith and technology and Christian higher education.
-Carina frequently read and edited my writing, giving thoughtful advice and feedback.
+Besides teaching, I began speaking and writing about faith and technology.

-Calvin University But my calling in Christian higher education was not without its upheavals.
+But my calling in Christian higher education was not without its upheavals.
 After some years teaching at Redeemer we found ourselves facing change.
 We spent a year in Sioux Center where I worked as a visiting professor at Dordt College and then we moved to Grand Rapids where I began teaching at Calvin College (now University).
 The summer of our move to Grand Rapids was an eventful one — two of our children were married within weeks before we moved.
 In 2023, I completed 20 years of teaching in higher education.

 The Loss of my Wife